martinthomson/i-d-template/doc/LINTING.md

 One way to do this is to ensure that the binary is identified when running `make`.
-Modifying `.github/workflows/*.yml` or `.circleci/config.yml` to include additional arguments to make should do this:
+Modifying `.github/workflows/*.yml` or `.circleci/config.yml` to include additional arguments to make should do this.
+The following is a modified target in `.github/workflows/ghpages.yml` and `.github/workflows/publish.yml`:

 ```yaml
     - name: "Build Drafts"